Henning-Berg/Tango/README.md

 Obviously I did this because I like the music, but also because a video seems to be a good way to show how this kind of music-making can work.

-The some pieces start more or less with the same phrase from the trombone, others with a simple C. From then on everything is improvised.
+Some pieces start more or less with the same phrase from the trombone, others with a simple C. From then on everything is improvised.

 The actual Tango²- files (*.room) they were produced with can be found in Tango².2_2.zip .